evgenyneu/evgenii.com/blog/_posts/2016-09-16-testing-a-keychain-library-in-xcode.md

 <img src='/image/blog/2016-09-17-testing-a-keychain-library-in-xcode/03_running_tests_keychain_xcode_8.png' alt='Enable keychain testing in Xcode' class='isMax100PercentWide hasBorderShade90'>

-## Is there an easier way?

-Please feel free to share in the comments if you know an easier way to make keychain unit test work in Xcode 8.
-It would be also interesting to know why Apple introduced this change or if it is merely a bug.

 ## References

 * A [thread](https://forums.developer.apple.com/message/179846) on Apple Developer Forums.

 * An [answer](http://stackoverflow.com/a/38543243/297131) on Stack Overflow.